The full cycle of

 Country innovation documentation and operational learning capture

-Recognition and visibility for high-performing emergency response teams
+Recognition and visibility for high-performing PHEM teams

 Knowledge & Community